aichacamara/international-vaccine-allocation/README_seir_opt.md

-seir_opt Documentation	M. Veatch 10/31/22
+seir_opt Documentation	M. Veatch 6/1/23
 -----------------------------------------------------------------------------
-Versions
+Current version:

-seir_opt2.py	optimizes using iterative LPs or simulates
+seir_opt.py	optimizes using iterative LPs or simulates

-seirQP3.py
-optimizes using QP (at each lambda) or simulates.
-Recent changes:
-  MIPgap=.02
-  time limit=600s for each QP
-  record results of QP if status == GRB.TIME_LIMIT
-  clarified output: suboptimal QP results are counted if time limit reached,
-	removed unused column
-  console output is redirected to output file ..._con.out using sys.stdout output file name changed to include values of T and nu, e.g.,
-	T2_T090_nu0.0.out
-	To change which parameters are in name, look for fn_base csv file name changed from plot_....csv to ..._plot.csv
 -----------------------------------------------------------------------------
 Usage

-To run seir_opt2 or seir_QP3, give the name of the FOLDER containing input files:
+To run, give the name of the FOLDER containing input files:

-> python seir_opt2 input_data
+> python seir_opt input_data

 This does multiple runs, one for each file in this folder.
-Both programs use the same input file, though not all inputs are used by QP.

-To run old programs, such as seir_QP2, give the path to the input file.
+Old versions did a single run, given the path to the input file.
 To read T2.xml in the folder "input_data":

-> python seir_QP2 input_data/T2.xml
+> python seir_opt input_data/T2.xml
 -----------------------------------------------------------------------------
 Outputs

 The subfolder "output" is created.
-For each input file, seir_opt2 writes two or threee files, e.g.,
+For each input file, seir_opt writes two or three files, e.g.,

-  C2.3_tsw180.out		output
+  C2.3_nu0.0.out		output
-  C2.3_tsw180_con.out		console output, i.e., Gurobi
+  C2.3_nu0.0_con.out		console output, i.e., Gurobi
-  C2.3_tsw180_plot.csv		csv file for time plots with R
+  C2.3_nu0.0_plot.csv		csv file for time plots with R

-seir_QP3 appends "_QP" to the names.
+The output file names are the input file name, followed by the value of the input "nu".
+To change which input is added to the file name, edit "fn_base = ..."
 To direct Gurobi output to console, remove "sys.stdout = ..."
 To turn off console (Gurobi) output, change v.Params.LogToConsole from 1 to 0